 Windstream maintains an open Internet for its customers, and with this principle in mind, this document summarizes Windstream’s network management practices and the performance characteristics and commercial terms of the broadband Internet access services that it offers to residential, small business, school, and library customers.

-As technologies and customer needs evolve over time, Windstream may conduct trials of very limited geographic scope to explore new approaches toward network management.
+As technologies and customer needs evolve over time, Windstream may conduct trials of very limited geographic scope to explore new approaches toward network and congestion management.
 Such approaches may include offering tiers of service with different usage caps, assessing fees for exceeding such caps, adopting network management practices that are responsive to the degree to which certain traffic is sensitive to congestion, or a combination of these approaches.
-Windstream will provide appropriate notice to all affected customers prior to making any such changes as a part of a trial.
+Windstream will provide appropriate notice to all affected customers prior to making any such changes as a part of a trial, and will amend this Broadband Network Statement as needed.

-So long as traffic is not malicious or harmful to its network, Windstream does not block certain applications or classes of applications sourced from, or destined to, the public Internet.
+So long as traffic is not malicious or harmful to its network, Windstream does not block or throttle lawful content or traffic on the basis of applications, services, users, or classes of applications sourced from, or destined to, the public Internet.
 Rather, Windstream strives to provide the best customer experience for all types of applications.

 Device Attachment Rules